ugenc/useStorage/README.md

 # Simple Hook for React Native AsyncStorage

-This package makes the use of Async Storage with React Native Project.
+This package makes the use of Async Storage easier with React Native Project via React Hooks.

 It provides you an easier way to update, remove and reach a storage key's value.